kyma-project/telemetry-manager/docs/user/03-traces.md

 #### **Namespaces or Workloads**

-Namespaces or workloads can selectively be configured with individual settings by placing further resources.
+If you need specific settings for individual Namespaces or workloads, place additional Telemetry resources.
 If you don't want to report spans at all for a specific workload, activate the `disableSpanReporting` flag with the selector expression.

 ```yaml
 apiVersion: telemetry.istio.io/v1alpha1